wholder/RglComm/README.md

   - **`:MEASure:CURRent:AC?`** - Measure AC Current
   - **`:FUNCtion:RESistance`** - Sets DM3058 to measure Resistance
   - **`:MEASure:RESistance?`** - Measure Resistance

-Caution: be careful when using commends that switch measuring modes, such as issuing a **`:MEASure:CURRent:DC?`** command when the instrument is connected to a voltage source, as this can damage the instrument.
-Also, using the **`MEASure`** command switch from one mode to another may result in a read timeout, as it takes time for the DM3058 to internally make the mode change.
-So, it's better to first use a **`FUNCtion`** command t0 select the measurment mode before issuing a **`MEASure`** command.

-Also, the portions of the commands shown in lower case letters are optional and can be omitted.
+Note: the portions of the commands shown in lower case letters are optional and can be omitted.
 So, for example, sending the command **`:FUNC:VOLT:DC`** is the same as sending the command **`:FUNCtion:VOLTage:DC`**.

  #### Commands for a Rigol DG4162 Function/Arbitrary Waveform Generator include:

   - **`:SOURce1:FREQuency:FIXed 888888`** - Set Channel 1 Frequency to 888.888 kHz
   - **`:OUTPut1:STATe ON`** - Channel 1 Output On